ComradeCatilina/Stalker-Anomaly-Brotherhood/README.md

 - igigog for helping out if I had a question
 - demonized for helping out if I had a question

+and not to forget, the devs of Anomaly themselves who made all of this possible.

 Version 0.1a